 Florida’s homestead exemption on property taxes allows people who permanently live in the state to exempt up to $50,000 of a property’s value from tax assessments.
-This exemption isn’t available to investment properties, so homeowners who plan to rent their residence must meet several standards to avoid losing the exemption.
+This exemption isn’t available to investment properties, so homeowners who plan to rent their residence must meet several standards, including how long the property is rented for, to avoid losing the exemption.

 Florida Homestead Exemption

 Florida’s homestead exemption applies to anyone who purchases a home and plans to make it his permanent residence, which Florida law defines as a residence the owner will use as his principal home with intent to return to it whenever he leaves.

 Homeowners must apply to their county assessor for exemption by March 1 of the tax year for which they wish the exemption and may only claim the exemption if the property is their permanent residence or the permanent home of one of their dependents.

 According to the Miami-Dade Property Appraiser office, "Rental of all, or substantially all, of a home constitutes abandonment of the homestead exemption if the property is rented for more than 30 days for two consecutive calendar years."
 Because the exemption isn’t intended to provide investment property owners with tax relief, a home that’s converted from a residence into a rental property generally loses its homestead exemption.

 The Broward County Property Appraiser states that, "If the rental begins after January 1 of a year (regardless of the shortness of the rental period) and there is a rental covering ANY part of the next consecutive year, that is an abandonment of the homestead under the law as of the second year.
 A seasonal rental (February-March) in two consecutive year would disqualify the property for homestead.
 Likewise, a one-time rental from December-February would also disqualify the property as it would involve portions of two consecutive years."